ebots-hung/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I used an LeNet for the most part that was given, but I did add an additional convolution without a max pooling layer after it like in the udacity lesson.
 I used the AdamOptimizer with a learning rate of 0.00095.
 The epochs used was 27 while the batch size was 156.

+At first, I started with batchsize-128 and epochs number - 27, the training result was less then 0.9, then keep increasing batchsize to 156.
+The result improve much better, accuracy result reach 0.93.
+And I also tried to explore with LeNet 7 layers instead of 5, the performance also improved a bit to 0.943.
+There was no much improvement when I changed the epoch number from 27 to 50, epoch 27 should be the best epoch number to save training time.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.